Counterfactual Generative Models for Time-Varying Treatments: Methodology

-To compute the weighted log-likelihood as expressed in (\ref{eq:weighted-log-likelihood}) and learn the proposed generative model, one needs to maximize the log-likelihood, $\log f_\theta(\cdot|\ab)$ for any $\ab$, which usually has no closed-form.
+To maximize the objective as expressed in (\ref{eq:weighted-log-likelihood}) and learn the proposed generative model, one needs to compute the conditional log-likelihood, $\log f_\theta(\cdot|\ab)$ for any $\ab$, which usually has no closed-form.
 We can leverage various state-of-the-art generative learning algorithms that approximate the likelihood.
 To demonstrate the flexibility of our proposed marginal structural generative framework, we explore two state-of-the-art models: the guided diffusion models \citep{dhariwal2021diffusion,ho2022classifier} and the conditional variational autoencoder (CVAE) \citep{sohn2015learning}.
 We summarize our learning procedure in Algorithm~\ref{algo:learning}.

-\paragraph{Classifier-free Guided Diffusion model}
+\paragraph{Classifier-free guided diffusion model}

 Diffusion models have been commonly used to generate realistic samples in domains such as images \citep{yang2023diffusion, ho2020denoising}.
 Here we adopt the classifier-free guidance framework \citep{ho2022classifier} by predicting the noise conditioning on the treatment: